Keys live only in nodes whether in RAM or on disk.

 To find a node from its CDA look first in item space where hash chains link nodes whose CDAs hash is the same.
 If the node is not there, its node pot is identified by its own CDA = f((CDA of node)/(nodes / pot)). (f is a small associative function.)
 See if its disk node pot is cached in RAM.
 If the pot is not in RAM we do page like faulting to get it there.
 We allocate a node frame in item space and copy the node to the frame, expanding each keys from 12 bytes to 16 bytes.
 This expansion again weakly depends on the key type.

 Slots in nodes in item space are either prepared or unprepared and a bit in the slot indicates which.
 Just after the node has moved into its item space frame its keys are all unprepared.
-Most keys, depending on type and transaction, must be prepared to participate.
-Number keys are never prepared.
+Most keys, depending on type and transaction, must be prepared to participate, except number keys are never prepared.

-The key precepts about prepared keys is that
+The key precepts about prepared keys are that:

 A prepared key holds the RAM address of what it designates.
 Prepared keys that designate the same thing are doubly linked together by the backchain thru their slots.
 The backchain passes thru the designated thing so that the keys may be quickly found starting from the designated thing.
 The backchain is doubly linked so that a slot may be quickly removed from the backchain when the slot is made to hold a key pointing elsewhere.
 When the CDA or allocation count are required for a prepared key, they can be found in the designee, whose RAM address is in the prepared key.